-Attribute Description This attribute lists the instances of Decision that are made by this OrganisationalUnit.
+Attribute Description decisionMade: Decision [] This attribute lists the instances of Decision that are made by this OrganisationalUnit. decisionOwned: Decision [] This attribute lists the instances of Decision that are owned by this OrganisationalUnit.

 6.3.9 Business Knowledge Model metamodel

 Figure 6.14: BusinessKnowledgeModel class diagram